Protected vegetation definitions

 On some properties a specific area is designated for house construction to maximise the amount of vegetation left on the property.
 These conditions belong to the land regardless of whether the property changes ownership.

-To work on vegetation protected by development approval conditions, you must obtain written approval from the Development Services Branch by email.
+To work on vegetation protected by development approval conditions, you must obtain written approval from Development Services by email.
 You may also be required to amend the development permit and obtain a separate permit to work on protected vegetation.

 A covenant is: